LeechCSE/FPGA-Board-Game-Boxed/README.md

 would be 1/2 Hz clock in this implementation.
 For better readability, instead of having traditional 2 Hz clock, it takes 1 Hz pulse clock.

-* S0: Start of turn
+* State 0: Start of turn
 	* Animation: On roll button push, frequently-changing random numbers are displayed.
 It is also implemented with a FSM: